CopernicaMarketingSoftware/Documentation/SMTPeter/en/feedback-failures.md

 the feedback loops, it is not always possible to process such non-standardized asynchronous bounces, and to pass them to feedback loops.

-If you want to receive all bounces, even the ones that we did not recognize, you can set up a [feedback loop for bounces](feedback-bounces) besides the failure feedback loop.
+If you want to receive all failures, even the ones that we did not recognize, you can set up a [feedback loop for bounces](feedback-bounces) besides the failure feedback loop.